ElianFabian/Windows-ContextMenuManager/README.md

 # How to use

-First of all you will probably have to do the following in order to make it work:
+First, you will probably have to do the following in order to make it work:
 - Run a PowerShell console as administrator and execute this:
  ```
  Set-ExecutionPolicy -ExecutionPolicy Bypass